-The purpose of the Journal of Psychology and Theology is to communicate recent scholarly thinking on the interrelationships of psychological and theological concepts, and to consider the application of these concepts to a variety of professional settings.
-The major intent of the editor is to place before the evangelical community articles that have bearing on the nature of humankind from a biblical perspective.
+The purpose of the Journal of Psychology and Theology is to communicate recent scholarly thinking on the interrelationships of psychological and theological topics of study, and to consider the application of these interrelationships in a variety of contexts such as mental health counseling, education and training, organizational leadership, and Christian ministry.
+Though empirical studies are preferred, purely conceptual pieces will also be considered.

 |Jamie D. Aten, PhD||Wheaton College, USA|

 |Rodney L. Bassett, PhD||Roberts Wesleyan College, USA|

 |Michael J. Boivin, PhD, MPH||Michigan State University, USA|

 |John Coe, PhD||Biola University, USA|

 |Kaye V. Cook, PhD||Gordon College, USA|

 |Robert G. Crosby, PhD||California Baptist University, USA|